benmarwick/dayofarchaeology/README.md

 I've put all the scraped data in a [csv file here](https://raw.github.com/benmarwick/dayofarchaeology/master/data/dayofarchaeology.csv) (right-click -> save link as...) in case you want to browse or do other analyses.
 The csv file contains the full text of each post, the name of the author, the date of publication and the URL of the post.

 #### Summary of the corpus
-In the 2012-2013 corpus there are a total of 352,558 words in 622 blog posts by 370 unique authors.
-The author count is probably an underestimate as some posts are written by multiple people using a common affliation as the author name.
+In the 2012-2013 corpus there are a total of 352,558 words in 622 blog posts by 370 unique authors (as of 5pm EST 28 July 2013).
+The author count is probably an underestimate as some posts ([like this very long one](http://www.dayofarchaeology.com/life-in-a-day-the-silchester-town-life-project/)) are written by multiple people using a common affliation as the author name.
 There were fewer posts in 2013 (n = 273) compared to 2012 (n = 348), but the average length of the posts is slightly higher in 2013 (mean = 591) compared to 2012 (mean = 549).
 Here's a plot of the distribution of words per post by year:
 ![wpp](figures/wpp.png)

 #### Here are the key words for the 30 topics generated by the LDA model: